jo-hoe/whisper-make/README.md

 This repository contains a Makefile to install [whisper](https://github.com/openai/whisper) CLI on Windows.
 Whisper allows you to generate and even translate subtitles for various media files.

+Alternately you can also run the whisper cli directly via docker.
+See [jo-hoe/whisper-docker-cli](https://github.com/jo-hoe/whisper-docker-cli) for more details.

 ## Motivation

 The installation is straightforward, but it needs multiple commands, which are not all on a single page summarized for Windows.